|Gamma oryzanol powder

 Gamma oryzanol is a rice bran oil-derived combination of ferulic acid esters of sterols and triterpene alcohols.

-Gamma oryzanol serves as an important antioxidant within plant cells.
+Gamma oryzanol functions as an antioxidant within plant cells.

-The chemical structure is that of two molecules in one, first a plant sterol and second ferulic acid.
+The molecular structure consists of two molecules in one: a plant sterol and ferulic acid.

-Ferulic acid is one of the hydroxycinnamic acids, a subgroup of plant phenolic acids.
+Ferulic acid is a hydroxycinnamic acid, which is a subclass of plant phenolic acids.

 It tastes and smells like cinnamon in its refined form.
 Ferulic acid is a precursor for lignin, the polymer that makes up the majority of plant physical support structures.
 Ferulic acid is combined to sterols in rice to generate oryzanol.
 Other plants have it attached to carbohydrates, cell walls, cellulose, and so on, as well as in its free form.

 Gamma oryzanol has been used to treat gastrointestinal issues.
 The normalization of nervous system control of digestive secretion appears to be the mechanism by which gamma oryzanol exerts its effects.

 The Food and Drug Administration had not assessed the information and it was merely for reference purposes.